 Unfortunately, skin cancer loves anywhere the sun touches—including on your legs, back, feet, and chest.

-So while it’s good to protect your face, chest, neck, and arms, skipping the rest of you leaves you vulnerable.
+So while it’s good to protect your face, chest, neck, and arms, skipping the rest of your body leaves you vulnerable.
 Not just to skin cancer, but signs of aging as well: You’ve heard the bit about telling how old someone is simply by looking at the back of her hands?
 It’s a dead giveaway for years of unprotected sun exposure.

 Thinking of soaking up a little sun to ease skin into warmer months?
 A few brave scientists studied the bare buttocks of 16 young adults and found that a base tan offers almost no protection against future ultraviolet exposure.